vladimirazarov/flowforge/README.md

 **Example:**

-*   `organize_summaries.py`: This script demonstrates how to run the FlowForge pipeline automatically using the CLI for several specific configurations defined within the script.
-After each run, it copies the *entire output directory* (e.g., `output/run<N>/`) to a final location (`../thesis/src/obrazky-figures/`), renaming the copied directory based on the configuration used (e.g., `EPC_FINAL_3/`).
+*   `organize_summaries.py`: This script shows how to run the FlowForge pipeline automatically using the CLI for several specific settings defined within the script.
+After each run, it copies the *entire output directory* (e.g., `output/run<N>/`) to a final location (`../thesis/src/obrazky-figures/`), renaming the copied directory based on the setting used (e.g., `EPC_FINAL_3/`).

 To run this script (make sure your virtual environment is active):
 ```bash
 python src/scripts/organize_summaries.py
 ```
-Remember to check the script's contents for the exact configurations and output paths it uses.
+Remember to check the script's contents for the exact settings and output paths it uses.